IntersectMBO/product-website/docs/vision/vision-2030.md

     cultures.
 This includes leveraging local organizers for global workshops, ensuring a wider range of perspectives and insights into diverse market needs are captured.
+Develop distinct strategies for effective
+    virtual and in-person engagement, recognizing the
+    limitations of hybrid approaches.
+Invest in
-Invest in professional interpreters who
+    professional interpreters who understand subject matter
-    understand subject matter and context, ensuring accurate cross-cultural communication.
+    and context, ensuring accurate cross-cultural
+    communication.
 Acknowledge and adapt to
     cultural nuances, including religious perspectives on
     cryptocurrency, to facilitate broader adoption.
 * **Target Specific, High-Impact Markets:** Focus on